Chanty

 Chanty is an easy-to-use, capable team chat app made for business applications.
 It’s a notification center too, which means you’ll be able to get notifications from all other apps you use in one place.
 This is something that Skype does not have.

-Chanty is designed for team communication
+Chanty is build for team communication

 Let’s take a look at the current comparison of Chanty vs. Skype in this table.